Our Dedicated Senseis and Instructors

 Walter Sensei’s teaching focuses on the importance of mastering kihon (fundamentals), instilling in students the discipline and precision needed to excel in kendo.

-Known for his thoughtful guidance and steady demeanor, Walter Sensei creates an environment where students feel supported in their growth, whether they are just beginning or striving to reach advanced levels.
+Known for his thoughtful guidance and steady demeanour, Walter Sensei creates an environment where students feel supported in their growth, whether they are just beginning or striving to reach advanced levels.

 Joe Pile (Takatori)